Abruzzo: French invasions

+The former Pescara fortress, once a northern defensive stronghold for the Kingom of Naples, demolished in the late XIX century.

 In accordance with a general diffidence against the Enlightenment ideas, the Abruzzo population of different social classes rebelled in an improvised way against French invasion in 1798 and 1799.
 After the proclamation of the ephemeral Parthenopean Republic, they continued to be hostile to French invaders (Sanfedismo).

-During the client kingdom (1806–1815) of Napoleon, in 1806, Abruzzo Ultra was divided into two, as Abruzzo Ultra I and Abruzzo Ultra II (being divided at the Gran Sasso d'Italia); the same Citra/Ultra I/Ultra II scheme was used for Calabria.
+During the client kingdom (1806–1815) of Napoleon, in 1806, Abruzzo Ultra was divided into two, as Abruzzo Ultra I and Abruzzo Ultra II, divided at the Gran Sasso d'Italia; the same Citra/Ultra I/Ultra II scheme was used for Calabria.

 Kingdom of Two Sicilies

 The return of the Bourbons was granted by the Congress of Vienna, while Abruzzo was plagued by decline and brigandage.
 The House of Bourbon-Two Sicilies established the Kingdom of the Two Sicilies in 1816, and ruled until Italian unification (also known as the Risorgimento).

 Italian unification

-Rebellions also sprung up in 1821, 1841 and 1848 with a variety of causes, including liberal, Jacobin, or reactionary ideas.
+Rebellions also sprang up in 1821, 1841 and 1848 with a variety of causes, including liberal, Jacobin, or reactionary ideas.
 During the unification of Italy, in 1860, Abruzzo became part of the Kingdom of Sardinia and, in 1861, the Kingdom of Italy.
-Some supporters of the Bourbons fought against volunteers of Garibaldi, and later banded with simple criminals to participate for political reasons in brigandage, which would be eradicated years later.
+Some supporters of the Bourbons fought against volunteers of Garibaldi, and later banded together with common criminals to participate for political reasons in brigandage, which would be eradicated years later.
 However, many accepted the new order with neither enthusiasm nor opposition.

-Since 1870, due to its economic conditions, Abruzzo saw massive emigration to other regions and countries, which contributed to Italian diaspora.
+Since 1870, due to its economic conditions, Abruzzo saw massive emigration to other regions and countries, which contributed to the Italian diaspora.